-Gatekeeper offers video management and video analytics software which may be used as a mobile or desktop application for managing video evidence of incidents.
+Gatekeeper provides Artificial Intelligence (AI) solutions to support reliable video evidence collection and believes that Al is an important component within vehicle video safety and security.
+The Company's video management and video analytics software may be used in mobile or desktop applications for managing video evidence of incidents.
 Enterprise software can be used to stream live video from any vehicle, anywhere, anytime.